Setting up WordPress form tracking in Google Analytics is key to knowing your forms’ performance.

 Bonus: Track User Journey in WPForms

-If you’re using the WPForms plugin for adding a contact form or any other type of form, then you can see what each user did on your site before submitting a form.
+If you’re using the WPForms plugin to add a contact form or any other type of form, then you can see what each user did on your site before submitting a form.

 WPForms is the best contact form plugin for WordPress.
 It offers a User Journey addon that shows the steps your visitors took before submitting a form, such as the pages they viewed or opt-in campaigns they clicked.